rwtodd/bascat/README.md

 ## Multiple Languages

 The original version I did was in Go.
 But, in March 2016 I created a Scala version and an F# version.
-Then in May 2016 I did a java port.
-Of them all, I think the F# version came out the cleanest.
-It's a really nice language!
-Anyway, all three are in this repo available for comparison.
+Then in May 2016 I did a java port, and in October I added a Kotlin version.
+Generally, I think the Scala and F# ones edge out the rest in terms of a clean implementation, due to the pattern-matching you can do on the sequences in those languages.
+Anyway, all implementations are in this repo and available for comparison.

 ## Go Get